-- C During the period of five years immediately preceding the reporting data:
+C. During the period of five years immediately preceding the reporting date:

-(i) The Company has not issued any shares pursuant to contract(s) without payment being received in cash. - (ii) The Company has not allotted any shares as fully paid up by way of bonus shares. (iii) The Company has not bought back any shares.
+(i) The Company has not issued any shares pursuant to contract(s) without payment being received in cash.

+(ii) The Company has not allotted any shares as fully paid up by way of bonus shares.

+(iii) The Company has not bought back any shares.

-D Details of Ordinary (Fourth) Shares held by shareholders helding more than 5% of the ang
+D. Details of Ordinary (Equity) Shares held by shareholders holding more than 5% of the aggregate shares in the Company :